veryfancypants/hs2_blender_export/README.md

+2024/02/07 UPDATE

+The project is in process of being updated for Blender 4.0.
+When conversion is completed, it will function as a Blender add-on.
+Stay tuned for further updates.

+---

 This is a set of scripts and templates for exporting HS2/AI characters into Blender.

 These scripts give you the exact rig used by the game, with realistic range of motion in knees and hips that is very hard to achieve with metarig.
 You get full armature + vertex weights + bone constraints + even shape keys (aka blend shapes) out of the box.
 In addition, you get hair, clothes, and accessories (though as far as how accurate they will be, YMMV.)